A beautiful private home in the captivating Kenyan Highlands

 - Mountain biking

 - Horse riding

 - Helicopter excursions

 Arijiju is, simply put, one of the most beautiful houses in Africa.
-An incredible piece of modern architecture, the private use retreat sits in the rolling Kenyan hills of the Borana Conservancy as if it’s always been there, borrowing elements from Swahili and Ethiopian vernaculars.
+An incredible piece of modern architecture, the private-use retreat sits in the rolling Kenyan hills of the Borana Conservancy as if it’s always been there, borrowing elements from Swahili and Ethiopian vernaculars.
 Arijiju works very closely with other nearby properties and communities to protect the wildlife and migration corridors.
 Besides those efforts, the lodge itself is also constructed of local materials and makes use of solar power.

-The Borana Lewa Conservancy is a leading 90,000 acre conservation area that works with neighbouring ranches and communities in a pioneering approach that gives animals more access to wilderness and migration corridors while tracking roaming lions and elephants to minimize human wildlife conflict.
+The Borana Lewa Conservancy is a leading 90,000-acre conservation area that works with neighbouring ranches and communities in a pioneering approach that gives animals more access to wilderness and migration corridors while tracking roaming lions and elephants to minimise human wildlife conflict.
 As proof of concept, it is the only part of Kenya where wildlife numbers are increasing.
-The lodge itself is built of local materials, utilizes solar power and places a focus on farm to table dining.
+The lodge itself is built of local materials, utilises solar power and places a focus on farm to table dining.